dreamgrove/dreamgrove/content/balance/2021-06-05-Venthyr-Compendium.md

 </div>

 This guide is not telling you to pick Venthyr or that Venthyr is always the superior pick.
-It is simple made to show everything about how to maximize your potential as a Venthyr Balance Druid if you do decide to switch to Venthyr.
+It is simply made to show everything about how to maximize your potential as a Venthyr Balance Druid if you do decide to switch to Venthyr.
-As we are still in the PTR-cycle it is very possible the next PTR patch will make Venthyr far worse or another Covenant far better.
+As we are still in the PTR-cycle it is very possible that the next PTR patch will either make Venthyr far worse, or make another Covenant far better.

-All information in this guide was tested and verfied using simulations and the (current) APL can be found here as long Venthyr is only relevant for PTR: https://github.com/balance-simc/Balance-SimC/blob/master/balance_ptr.txt.
+All information in this guide was tested and verfied using simulations and the (current) APL can be found here as long as Venthyr is only relevant for PTR: https://github.com/balance-simc/Balance-SimC/blob/master/balance_ptr.txt.

 Everything in this guides assumes you are playing with the new Venthyr legendary Sinful Hysteria as this is the reason that Venthyr has gotten any attention at all.